openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 is the version of the cross-compiler used in the cross-development toolchain, accordingly.

-The class handles all three different compile stages (i.e native ,cross-kernel and target) and creates the necessary environment ``tar.gz`` file to be used by the remote machines.
+The class handles all three different compile stages (i.e native, cross-kernel and target) and creates the necessary environment ``tar.gz`` file to be used by the remote machines.
 The class also supports SDK generation.